School Logo

 Welcome to year 6

 The year 6 teaching team for 2024/25 consists of Mrs Maddox (6M) and Miss Gudgeon (6N).
-Our year group is greatly supported by: Mrs Billa-Patel, Miss Gospel and Mrs McGrevey.
+Our year group is greatly supported by: Mrs Billa-Patel, Mrs Holder, Mrs Short and Mrs McGrevey.

 PE lessons take place on Wednesdays and Thursdays.
 Homework is set for both classes each Friday.